 In proving Lemma~\ref{lem:sep-implies-2c} we will use the next simple ad hoc lemma.
 It follows from an easy application of the triangle inequality, and so we leave the proof to the reader.
 Note that it does not necessitate that the metric map $d$ be definable.

 \begin{lemma} Let $\Mm$ be an expansion of an ordered divisible group and $(X,d)$ be a definable metric space.
 Let $X', Y\subseteq X$ be subsets with $X'\subseteq cl(Y)$.
-Then $\{ B_d(y,t) : y\in Y,\, t>0\}$ is a $\tau$-basis for $X'$.
-Specifically, for every $x\in X'$ and $t>0$ we have that $x\in B_d(y,s) \subseteq B_d(x,t)$ for every $y\in B_d(x,t/3) \cap Y$ and $t/3 < s < 2t/3$. \end{lemma}
+Then $\{ B_d(y,t) : y\in Y,\, t>0\}$ is a $\tau_d$-basis for $X'$.
+Specifically, for every $x\in X'$ and $t>0$, we have that $x\in B_d(y,s) \subseteq B_d(x,t)$ for every $y\in B_d(x,t/3) \cap Y$ and $t/3 < s < 2t/3$. \end{lemma}

-In the proof of Lemma~\ref{lem:sep-implies-2c} below recall that in every o-minimal expansion of an ordered group the group is necessarily divisible.
+In the proof of Lemma~\ref{lem:sep-implies-2c} below recall that, in every o-minimal expansion of an ordered group, the group is necessarily divisible.

 \begin{lemma} Let $\Mm$ be an o-minimal expansion of an ordered group and $(X,d)$ be a definable metric space.
-If $(X,\tau)$ is definably separable then it is definably second-countable. \end{lemma}

-\begin{proof} Let $(X,d)$ be a definably separable definable metric space.
+If $(X,d)$ is definably separable then it is definably second-countable. \end{lemma} \begin{proof} Let $(X,d)$ be a definably separable definable metric space.
+Let $\tau = \tau_d$.
 Our proof proceeds by showing that every definable subset $X'\subseteq X$ is \nice{} by induction on the dimension of a definable set $Y\subseteq X$ such that $X' \subseteq cl(Y)$.
 If $\dim Y = 0$ then, by Hausdorffness of definable metric spaces, $Y$ is also closed and so $X' \subseteq Y$ is finite and the result is given by Proposition~\ref{prop:bf}\ref{itm:prop-bf-2}.
 This covers the base case.
 Onwards suppose that $n=\dim Y>0$.
 To ease notation we consider $X'=X$.